Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

 The connections to physics (in particular emergent gravity and fermion-boson correspondences) were emphasized in \cite{berm5}, where a heuristic argument for the convergence of the point processes was outlined.
-Here we will provide rigorous proofs - in a more general setting - building on \cite{b-b,b-b-w,bbgz,berm6}.
-The key new technical feature is a mean value inequality for quasi-subharmonic functions on Riemannian quotients in large dimensions with a distortion coefficent which is sub-exponential in the dimension and which will be obtained as a refinement of a submean inequality of Li-Schoen \cite{li-sc}.
+In the present paper and its companion \cite{berm8} we provide rigorous proofs - in a more general setting - building on \cite{b-b,b-b-w,bbgz,berm6}.
+The key new technical feature is a mean value inequality for quasi-subharmonic functions on Riemannian quotients in large dimensions with a distortion coefficient which is sub-exponential in the dimension proved in \cite{berm8}.

-Before turning to a precise statement of the main results it may also be worth pointing out that there are also numerical motivations for the current approach.
+Before turning to precise statements of the main results it may also be worth pointing out that there are also numerical motivations for the current approach.
 Indeed, there are very few examples of Kähler-Einstein metrics that can be written down explicitly and one virtue of the present framework is that it offers an, essentially, explicit way of numerically sampling random points in order to approximate the Kähler-Einstein metric.
 It would thus be interesting to compare it with other recently proposed numerical schemes \cite{do3,d-h-h-k}.